The Old Forge Cottage (C537)

 Stow-on-the-Wold is an ancient Cotswold wool town on The Fosse Way, a Roman road that runs from Exeter to Lincoln in almost a straight line.
 Some 800 feet above sea level, the market square is protected from the winds and rain by the buildings some of which date to the 16th century.
 Many have been built from mellow Cotswold limestone that has been locally quarried; some have huge beams from the days when Gloucestershire was covered in forest.

-Steeped in history.....Charles 1 stayed at The Kings Arms around 1645 and The Royalist Hotel (the nearest watering hole to the cottage!) is said to be the oldest inn in England.
+Steeped in history.....Charles 1 stayed at The Kings Arms around 1645 and The Porch House (the nearest watering hole to the cottage!) is said to be the oldest inn in England.

 The cottage is just minutes walk to the nearest pubs, restaurants and all of the amenities that Stow-on-the-Wold has to offer which include many tea rooms, shops, and the market square where there are still the 15th century stocks.